BAC – Guideline to Blood Alcohol Concentration

 Physical condition plays a large role in your BAC, especially how hydrated you are.
 The average human adult body is made of 60% water.
 It keeps your body’s organs and systems running smoothly, and if there is a lack of water in your system, it will not be able to effectively process toxins and get them out of your body in a timely manner.

 Alcohol is a poison.

 From the moment you ingest it, your body starts processing it and tries to get rid of it.
-In order to do this the body needs a lot of water.
+In order to do this, the body needs a lot of water.
 Without proper hydration, your body has a difficult time processing and expelling the alcohol.
-Lack of hydration is a common cause of hangovers, because it basically means your body is stuggling with all the poison you poured into it.
+Lack of hydration is a common cause of hangovers because it basically means your body is struggling with all the poison you poured into it.

 Consuming food as you drink is important as it absorbs the alcohol when consumed, which gives your body a bit more time to process it.
 Essentially, it helps dilute the alcohol just as water does.
 But food can only go so far.
 You can’t rely on what you ate at lunch to help you at happy hour.

 Medication and drugs consumed with alcohol can have some strange, sometimes nasty (even deadly)effects.
 It is advised to never mix drugs and alcohol, even if the drugs are prescribed.
 Prescription drugs are best not consumed with alcohol and directions are usually explicit as they pertain to alcohol if there is deemed any risk at all.
 It’s well known that consuming certain combinations causes you to become severely inebriated.

 Sleep & Rest